China propels Hong Kong's congested private jet sector

 The number of Hong Kong-based private jets jumped three-fold to about 60 in 2011, up from 20 in 2008, providing opportunities for other business jet operators such as Metrojet, Jet Aviation and TAG Aviation Asia.

-Larry Flynn, president of Gulfstream Aerospace Corp, the Savannah, Georgia-based jet-making unit of General Dynamics Corp (GD.N), said China needed more airports and a simpler process for obtaining -permits.
+Larry Flynn, president of Gulfstream Aerospace Corp, the Savannah, Georgia-based jet-making unit of General Dynamics Corp , said China needed more airports and a simpler process for obtaining -permits.

 “(Airport facilities) have expanded substantially in the last 10 years and made it much more viable for our airplanes, but there is room for improvement,” said Flynn, who recently opened the first Asian flight training centre for business jets in Hong Kong.